 Withdrawal | There is a facility of premature withdrawal before exiting a fixed deposit. | Account holders can withdraw money from their savings account anytime, provided they maintain the minimum balance. |

-Tax Benefits | Tax-saver FDs offer tax benefits of up to Rs.1.5 lakh | You cannot claim tax benefits for a savings account |
+Tax Benefits | Tax-saver FDs offer tax benefits of up to Rs.1.5 lakh under Section 80C of the I-T Act | You cannot claim tax benefits on savings account deposits |

 Fixed deposits are still a popular choice of investment for most Indians.
 However, the returns could be less than other investment options like mutual funds or stocks.
 But then, FDs offer assured returns, meaning you don’t have the risk of losing your money.